skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ![404]({{ site.url }}/images/8bit/clock/schematic.png)

 ## Registers
-* Most CPUs (central processing unit) have a number of registers which store small amounts of data that the CPU is processing.
-In our breadboard CPU, we'll build three 8-bit registers: A, B, and IR (instruction register)
-  * A and B are general-purpose registers
-  * IR will be used for storing the current instruction that's being executed.
-* The arithmetic logic unit (ALU) part of a CPU is usually capable of performing various arithmetic, bitwise, and comparision operations on binary numbers.
-  * Our ALU is just able to add amd substract
-  * It's connected to the A and B registers
-  * Outputs either A+B or A-B
 * Components included in the kit (including the components for ALU)
   * 4 Breadboards
   * 1 Jumper wire kit